Forcing Champagne Rhubarb involves covering the crown with a pot to reduce the amount of sunlight reaching the plant.

 Forcing Champagne Rhubarb update 6/02/2016

-The wind totally decimated the structure I built, so let this be a lesson learned, which is to come up with something more stable when forcing rhubarb!
+The wind decimated the structure I built.
+In future I need to come up with something more stable when forcing rhubarb!
 Like rhubarb pots for instance…